containers/buildah/docs/buildah-copy.md

 chroot into a the context directory.
 This means copying files pointed at by symbolic links outside of the chroot will fail.

+**--from** *containerOrImage*

+Use the root directory of the specified working container or image as the root directory when resolving absolute source paths and the path of the context directory.
+If an image needs to be pulled, options recognized by `buildah pull` can be used.

 **--ignorefile**

 Path to an alternative .containerignore (.dockerignore) file.
 Requires \-\-contextdir be specified.